How to Find a Therapist

 - If you found them outside of Find A Doctor, are they included in your plan’s network?
 If not, your out of pocket cost may be significantly higher, or there may be no insurance coverage.

 It’s worthwhile to have a quick phone conversation or consultation with potential therapists to find the one who is most compatible.
-“The purpose of reaching out is to get an initial evaluation to find out what ballpark you’re in and what treatments might be helpful for you,” said Dr. Kenneth Duckworth, child and adolescent psychiatrist, senior medical director for behavioral health at Blue Cross and the chief medical officer for NAMI.
+“The purpose of reaching out is to get an initial evaluation to find out what ballpark you’re in and what treatments might be helpful for you,” said Dr. Kenneth Duckworth, child and adolescent psychiatrist, and the chief medical officer for NAMI.

 It may take a little time to find the right therapist.
 One might appear to be a good fit but is no longer accepting new patients, or it may take some time to make a compatible connection with another.
 Don’t get discouraged.
 Refer back to your short list as needed to find the right therapist for you.
 Contact your health plan for assistance with finding a covered provider in your network.